pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 - `/home/app-scanning`: a memory-backed EmptyDir mount that contains service account credentials loaded by Tekton
 - `/cred-helper`: a memory-backed EmptyDir mount containing:
-  - config.json combines static credentials with workload identity credentials when `activeKeychains` is enabled
+  - config.json which combines static credentials with workload identity credentials when `activeKeychains` is enabled
   - trusted-cas.crt when App Scanning is deployed with `caCertData`
-- `/workspace`: a PVC to hold scan artifacts and results
+- `/workspace`: a PersistentVolumeClaim to hold scan artifacts and results

 Environment Variables:
 If undefined by your `step` definition the environment uses the following default variables: